hongseok-yang/probprog17/README.md

 The group project is a crucial part of this course.
 2-3 students should form a project group, and they have to follow either Track A or Track B:

 1. Track A: A group develops an interesting application of Anglican or other probabilistic programming languages.
-It may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or it may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
+The members of the group may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or they may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
 2. Track B: A group does small-scale research on probabilistic programming.
-It may choose to study a recent result on probabilistic programming or a related area, and attempt to extend the result.
-Or it may consider a research question on probabilistic programming, and try to come up with an answer.
-We will suggest a few results and questions, although each group is free to choose one of its own.
+The members of the group may choose to study a recent result on probabilistic programming or a related area and attempt to extend the result.
+Or they may consider a research question on probabilistic programming and try to come up with an answer.
+We will suggest a few results and questions, although members of each group are free to choose one for themselves.

+#### Concrete Tasks

+1. Form a group and email it to both Byungsu and Hongseok.
+[Deadline: 24:00 on Sept 11].
+2. Three evening meetings with Hongseok on Sep 21-22, Oct 26-27 and Nov 09-10.
+3. Presentation and demonstration.
+4. Project report.

+#### Topics.

 people form a group and have to do two main tasks.
 The first is to select a recent paper on probabilistic programming or a related topic, and to give a 30-min presentation on the selected paper.
 The second is to carry out a project on building a cool application of probabilistic programming, or on extending existing results slightly.
 This extension neither has to be grand nor has to produce better algorithms in terms of performance than existing ones, as long as it is analyzed and carried out thoughtfully.
 In an ideal world, both activities are related; a group reads a paper, presents it, and works on extending the results in the paper.
 This ideal is, however, just a recommendation, not a requirement.